-BECN 515 Environmental Economics
+BECN 515 Environmental Economics 3(3,0)

 This course will focus on the balance between the environment and economic prosperity.
-Due consideration is given to the efficient and equitable use of environmental resources such as air, water, land, parks and wildlife.
-The use of such resources is examined from a number of perspectives including the market, efficiency, and equity and government policy.
+Due consideration is given to the efficient and equitable use of environmental resources such as air, water, land, parks, and wildlife.
+The use of such resources is examined from several perspectives including the market, efficiency, equity and government policy.